-Mr. Lucas graduated from the University of Washington with a degree in Business Administration.
+Originally from Seattle, Washington Mr. Lucas graduated from the University of Washington with a degree in Business Administration.
 During his undergraduate work, he completed an International Business program with honors from the University of Sevilla in 1999.
 He graduated from Pepperdine University School of Law in 2004, where he was the co-founder of the Pepperdine International Human Rights Program.

 Fluent in Spanish, Mr. Lucas works with many of the firm’s Spanish-speaking clients and is frequently asked to give legal commentary on national Spanish television and radio programs.
-He has lived in Havana, Cuba, and Mexico, where he spent his summers in college building homes for the homeless in Ciudad Juarez.
+He has lived in Havana, Cuba, and throughout Mexico, where he spent his summers in college building homes for the homeless in Ciudad Juarez.

 Mr. Lucas is a member of the State Bar of California, the District of Columbia Bar and the Washington State Bar Association.
 He is an active member of the Consumer Attorneys Association of Los Angeles, Consumer Attorneys of California, and Los Angeles County Bar Association, and regularly volunteers his time providing pro-bono legal services to foster children and children facing immigration deportation proceedings.